-Struggling to find a Liverpool taxi?
+Struggling to find a Liverpool minicab?
 Addison Lee now work closely with the one of city’s premier minicab services to offer you easy passage at great prices.
 And because our partners cover everywhere from Liverpool Lime Street to Sefton Park (and beyond), they’re always on hand to help.
 Liverpool is a city famous for its sense of community.
 Perhaps moreso than anywhere else in Britain.
 Some attribute this local pride with the city’s proximity to the coast and it’s fierce rivalry with neighbouring Manchester.
 Others to the constantly positive attitudes of the people who live here.
 Spend a day here though and you’ll quickly realise it’s like nowhere else in the world.
 Between Liverpool being awarded the much acclaimed title of ‘European Capital of Culture’ in 2008 and the development of areas like Liverpool One in the city centre, this is a city very much on the up.
 Building on the success of glories past and present, Liverpool is the only city outside of London and Manchester to host two premier league football clubs.
 Has a stunning harbour in Albert Docks (featuring the Tate Liverpool), and of course was home to the most popular and successful pop music band in history.
 Witness these and Liverpool’s many other terrific sights and you begin to understand the city’s amazing allure.
-Book your Liverpool taxi through Addison Lee and let our partners will take you where you need to go.
+Book your Liverpool minicab through Addison Lee and let our partners will take you where you need to go.
 New to town?
 Follow our guide to the area for some great ideas on what to do while you’re here.

 Where to drink